 Open the employee's record and the relevant holiday history record.

-Click the Pro Rating tab.
+Click the Pro Rating tab, then click the notepad icon.

 Pro rating is based on the FTE/Holiday FTE values on the working pattern assigned to the employee’s career records during the holiday year.